pytchlang/pytch-tutorials/script-by-script-boing/tutorial.md

 off the edge of the screen.

-The next chapter will add the robot bat for the player to play against, and which will give the ball something to bounce off.
+The next chapter will add the robot bat for the player to play against.
+This will give the ball something to bounce off.

 ## Add the robot opponent